 “For men in service – for men at home.”
 This black, white and green ad campaign for Mennen shaving cream dates from 1942-44.

 “Mildness makes the difference.”
 This ad campaign for Tareyton cigarettes dates from 1957.
-There were two different styles used; the earlier ads featured the models full back and turned head, and the later ads used just the heads.

 “The Tareyton Twosome” This ad campaign for Tareyton cigarettes dates from 1955-56 and featured different sets of twins.